CShorten/my-swe-education/database/pavlo_1_relational_model_and_algebra.md

 Tight coupling between logical and physical layers.

 Programmers had to know what queries the application would execute before they could deploy the database.

+Andy describes the importance of abstractions over hash tables and b-trees in early days of DBMS 🔥

+Edgar Codd - `A Relational Model of Data for Large Shared Data Banks`